D3vil-coder/THP-Recruitment/AI_ML/NLP-Synthesis/Q1/Readme.md

 Incase you are testing this file , make sure to install necessary dependencies and change the txt file path as per your system.

-I have mentioned link to a video of me showing the demo in the answer pdf.
+A video of me showing the demo in the Google Drive.